Battle of Hyderabad: Battle

 After almost an hour of fire between both sides, Napier began to see an opportunity to break through a weak spot in the Amir's lines.
 The Scinde Horse and 3rd Bombay Light Cavalry made a move to attack with the left wing of the British troops and crashed into the Talpur before they could do significant damage.
 Meanwhile, on the right wing British soldiers charged the Talpur lines, piling over their trenches where the tightly packed Talpurs found difficulty in using their swords against the British.
-Seeing the desperation of the Talpur plight Amir Sher Mohammad left the battle at the suggestion of his commander, Hosh Mohammad Kambrani (also called Hosh Muhammad Shidi), with hopes that he might obtain another chance at victory over the British.
+Seeing the desperation of the Talpur plight Amir Sher Mohammad left the battle at the suggestion of his commander, Hosh Mohammad Kambrani (also called Hosh Muhammad Sheedi), with hopes that he might obtain another chance at victory over the British.
 Hosh Muhammad, on the other hand, stayed behind with the troops, fighting the British to the death.

 The British troops, seeing the centre of the Talpur line giving way, charged through the middle, dividing the Amir's line.
 About this time, Napier was almost killed when a magazine exploded nearby, killing some British soldiers near him, but sparing his life.
 One of Napier's commanders, after breaking through the Talpur's left wing then left the field, perhaps aiding later in cutting off the Talpur's retreat.
 The Amir's men, routed and disorganized, began to flee, and Napier with the Bengal Cavalry pressed on after them, cutting them off from escaping across the Indus.
 This strategic move on the part of the British stopped the Talpurs from regrouping with others and posing a threat to the British.

 With the Talpurs dispersed, Napier returned to his men who celebrated their victor with three cheers.
 This battle would be one of the last major efforts by Sher Mohammad to resist against the British, which ended on 14 June when British troops surprised the Amir and captured three of his cannons.
 Sher Mohammad himself escaped to Afghanistan.